2019-2021 SOAR Board of Directors

 Elizabeth Nastasi (Treasurer)

-Liz Nastasi is a lawyer, dispute resolution practitioner and educator.
-Liz is currently Counsel with the Ministry of the Attorney General at the Safety Licensing Appeals and Standards Tribunal Ontario (AABS-LAT).
-Prior to this she was Counsel with FSCO’s Legal Services Branch in the litigation group.
+Liz Nastasi is a lawyer, manager, dispute resolution practitioner and educator.
+Liz is currently Legal Manager of Tribunals Ontario, Ministry of the Attorney General.
 She is a graduate of Osgoode Hall Law School and was called to the Ontario Bar in 1996.
 Liz has extensive mediation and adjudication experience.
-For 7 years Liz was an Arbitrator and the Senior Arbitrator at FSCO, where she adjudicated and resolved over 1000 disputes.
+Liz was an Arbitrator and the Senior Arbitrator at FSCO, where she adjudicated and resolved over 1000 disputes.
 Liz was also a Mediator with the Ontario Human Rights Commission as well as Legal Counsel with the Human Rights Tribunal of Ontario.
 Liz was also a volunteer mediator in the criminal court as part of an Adult Justice Committee diversion program.
 Liz is a dedicated trainer, teacher, and coach.
 She has worked as a Dispute Resolution Educator with York University and delivered administrative law courses at Osgoode’s Professional Development LLM programs.
-Liz has also been teaching various courses in the paralegal program at George Brown College since 2010 including employment and human rights and tribunal practice and procedure.
-Most recently, she created Osgoode’s first online to help prepare foreign trained lawyers for their certification exam.
-Liz’s past employment highlights include family and insurance law.
-She was also a Policy Advisor at the Ministry of Housing and from 1997 to 2000 Liz worked overseas as an Immigration Consultant in Korea, where she acquired exceptional and impressive karaoke skills and a love for all things spicy.
+She was instrumental in the creation of Osgoode’s first online program to help prepare foreign trained lawyers for their certification exam.

 Noeline has worked as a lawyer and adjudicator in a variety of administrative law areas within both federal and provincial jurisdictions.
 Among her current tribunal work, she is a part-time Member of the Condominium Authority Tribunal, where she mediates and adjudicates cases using an innovative online platform.
 Previously, she was an Assistant Deputy Chairperson of the Immigration and Refugee Board of Canada, where she was involved in the recruitment and training of adjudicators and mediation officers.
 Noeline holds Bachelor of Arts degrees from the University of Toronto and York University, a Master of Social Work degree from the University of Toronto and a Juris Doctor from Osgoode Hall Law School.
 She has served on the Board of Directors for a number of non-profit organizations and has been a member of the SOAR Conference Planning Committee since 2016